 Why Is It Called A Dutch Oven?
 Where Did The Name Come From?

 Why then are all of the above not referred to as Dutch ovens, I hear you ask?
 The answer to that is the traditional Dutch oven has a cast iron finish to it.
-Although the evolution of the product in the 20th and 21st century has also seen the introduction and popularisation of aluminum and ceramic versions of the Dutch oven.
+Although the evolution of the product in the 20th and 21st centuries has also seen the introduction and popularisation of aluminum and ceramic versions of the Dutch oven.

 The former was necessary following the introduction of electric and gas stoves during the last century.
 Nevertheless, if you are a stickler for this kind of detail, a Dutch oven should only be a cast-iron form of cookware.